kneasle/wheatley/README.md

     wheatley [ID NUMBER] --comp 65034
     ```

-*   Make the bot ring at a peal speed of 3 hours 30 minutes (i.e. quite slowly):
+*   Ring at a peal speed of 3 hours 30 minutes (i.e. quite slowly):
     ```bash
     wheatley [ID NUMBER] --peal-speed 3h30
     # or
     wheatley [ID NUMBER] -S 3h30
     ```

-*   Make the bot wait for people to ring rather than pushing on with the rhythm:
+*   Wait for people to ring rather than pushing on with the rhythm:
     ```bash
     wheatley [ID NUMBER] --method "Plain Bob Major" --wait
     ```

-*   Make the bot completely ignore other users' changes in rhythm (useful if it's ringing most of
+*   Completely ignore other users' changes in rhythm (useful if it's ringing most of
     the bells and you don't want it to randomly change speed when you make mistakes):
     ```bash
     wheatley [ID NUMBER] --method "Plain Bob Major" --inertia 1.0